dieudokas13/Altera-DE1-SoC-Accelerometer_Sensor/README.md

 The .qar file is the archived project under Quartus.
 The .sof file is the binary used to flash the FPGA board with the code of the driver and the application.

+The Présentation in .ppt is a powerpoint presenting the project and the Tutorial_Driving_Accelerometer_on_DE1_SoC-FPMs.pdf is a tutorial to reproduce the project made.

+In the .qar file you will find .vhd files and a test bench(es) corresponding to their tasks for simulation.

+The I2C_Driver.vhd file is the program that manages the communication in I2C with the device.
+It is inspired to a i2c_master.vhd file found on the internet (https://www.digikey.com/eewiki/pages/viewpage.action?pageId=10125324).

+The Appli.vhd is the program that includes the state machine of the sensor.

+The Appli_Driver.vhd is grouping the  I2C driver with the Application where you only need to name the pins you want to use to flash it on the SoC.
+The mapping was done in the DE1SoC.vhd file.

 # Project Presented by

 Kasongo Kabasele Dieudonné : dieudonne.kasongokabasele@student.umons.ac.be